AutoMapper/AutoMapper/README.md

 ```
 PM> Install-Package AutoMapper
 ```
-Or, install [AutoMapper](https://www.nuget.org/packages/AutoMapper/) from the .NET Cli as:
+Or from the .NET CLI as:
 ```
 dotnet add package AutoMapper
 ```